lenianiva/lean4-nix/README.md

 The user must decide on a Lean version to use as overlay.
 The minimal supported version is `v4.11.0`, since it is the version when Lean's official Nix flake was deprecated.
+From version `v4.22.0` onwards, the each Lean build must have both `bootstrap` and `buildLeanPackage` functions.
 There are a couple of ways to get an overlay.
 Each corresponds to a flake output:

-- `readSrc { src; bootstrap; }`: Builds Lean from a source folder.
+- `readSrc { src; bootstrap; buildLeanPackage; }`: Builds Lean from a source folder.
 A bootstrapping function must be provided.
-- `readFromGit{ args; bootstrap; }`: Given parameters to `builtins.fetchGit`, download a git repository
+- `readFromGit{ args; bootstrap; buildLeanPackage; }`: Given parameters to `builtins.fetchGit`, download a git repository
-- `readRev { rev; bootstrap; } `: Reads a revision from the official Lean 4 repository
+- `readRev { rev; bootstrap; buildLeanPackage; } `: Reads a revision from the
+  official Lean 4 repository
 - `readToolchainFile`: Reads the toolchain from a file.
 Due to Nix's pure evaluation principle, this only supports `leanprover/lean4:{tag}` based `lean-toolchain` files.
 For any other toolchains, use `readRev` or `readFromGit`.